Label Propagation with Weak Supervision

 Further experimental details for our methods and the baselines are in Appendix \ref{exp_detail}.

 We compare our approaches to existing weak supervision methods, standard LPA, and other semi-supervised baselines on 4 binary classification datasets from the WRENCH benchmark \citep{wrench}.
 The features from these text and image datasets are extracted from BERT \citep{kenton2019bert} and ResNet \citep{he2016deep} respectively.
 On each dataset, we balance the training data to have equal class proportions.
 To generate a small set of labeled data, we randomly sample $n = 100$ points from the training data.
 The remaining data serves as our unlabeled training data.
 For all graph-based methods, we construct a graph $G$ with average degree $t$, which is a hyperparameter of our method, and with edges that have value 1.
 More information about $t$ and other hyperparameters of all approaches are in Appendix \ref{appendix: hyperparameter opt}.
-Code to replicate our experiments can be found in the supplementary material and will be released publicly with the full paper.
+Code to replicate our experiments can be found here\footnote{\href{https://github.com/dsam99/label_propagation_weak_supervision}{https://github.com/dsam99/label\_propagation\_weak\_supervision}}.